 Major histocompatibility complex (MHC) congenic chicken lines have been used as a model to study infectious bronchitis virus (IBV) immune responses in chickens.
 Zinc (Zn) and manganese (Mn) are trace minerals that act as enzyme cofactors in cellular reactions.
-In addition, Zn is an important modulator of immune responses specially in the respiratory tract.
+In addition, Zn is an important modulator of immune responses, especially in the respiratory tract.
 Zinc and Zn + Mn amino acid complex supplements were tested to alleviate the effects of an IBV challenge using relatively resistant and susceptible MHC congenic chicken lines.
-Prior to the challenge with IBV, the amino acid-bound supplements induced better weight gain in the IBV-resistant chicken line (331/B2) compared to the birds fed with the sulfate-delivered supplements.
+Prior to the challenge with IBV, the amino acid–bound supplements induced better weight gain in the IBV-resistant chicken line (331/B2) compared to the birds fed with the sulfate-delivered supplements.
 No body weight differences were detected between IBV-challenged and unchallenged 331/B2 birds supplemented with Zn in amino acid complex.
 A reduction of respiratory signs was observed in 335/B19 birds fed with the diet supplemented with Zn in amino acid complexes at 4 dpi.
-Compared to the sulfate-bound trace minerals, 331/B2 chickens fed with the amino acid-bound supplements presented milder clinical sign trends at 6 dpi and less severe airsacculitis at 14 dpi.
-The total antibody response in serum in 331/B2 birds fed with the amino acid-bound Zn ration was the highest among all groups tested.
-Both amino acid-delivered trace mineral supplements induced a slightly higher antibody response than the sulfate-bound ration in both chicken lines.
-These experiment provides insights on the effect of Zn and Mn on the immunity of chickens with known different susceptibilities to IBV.
+Compared to the sulfate-bound trace minerals, 331/B2 chickens fed with the amino acid–bound supplements presented milder clinical sign trends at 6 dpi and less severe airsacculitis at 14 dpi.
+The total antibody response in serum in 331/B2 birds fed with the amino acid–bound Zn ration was the highest among all groups tested.
+Both amino acid–delivered trace mineral supplements induced a slightly higher antibody response than the sulfate-bound ration in both chicken lines.
+This experiment provides insights into the effect of Zn and Mn on the immunity of chickens with known different susceptibilities to IBV.